Eydou/my_defender/README.md

 COIN:

-assasin : 3
+assasin : 4

-devil : 5
+devil : 6

-knight : 7
+knight : 8

-WAVE :

 all 5 waves there is knight boss who make you win 15 coin